andrew-rogers/WasmDSP/README.md

 ### Disadvantages of Linear Algebra Tools

-It can be easy to loose sight of the real-time constraints of real world DSP applications.
+It can be easy to lose sight of the real-time constraints of real world DSP applications.
 This results in a significant real-time system development time as often the real-time constraints will require many adaptations to the initial concepts derived using the linear algebra tools.

 ### Hybrid Approach